Kenya Photography Tour | Chris Bray Photography

 All our photo tours are subject to minimum numbers.
 Please ensure you have read our tour booking conditions for our cancellation policy (above).

-All meals are provided, however beverages must be purchased at your own expense.
+All meals are provided, and in many of the lodges (Mara Ngenche, Hippo Point and Elephant Bedrooms) all drinks including non-specialist alcohol is also included free (normal wine, beer, basic spirits etc), however any specialist beverages like cocktails (or drinks at the lodges where drinks are not included) must be purchased at your own expense.
 Bottled drinking water will be provided for free during game drives.

-There won't be any strenuous hiking, but a reasonable level of mobility will be required, to climb into the light plane, to get in and out of our safari vehicles etc - if you're concerned, you do not need to come on the few short walks we do.
-Remember, you do not have to be able to out-run a lion - you merely have to be able to out run someone else in our group. j/k.
+There won't be any strenuous hiking, but a reasonable level of mobility will be required, to climb into the helicopter, to get in and out of our safari vehicles, boats etc. The one morning walking safari is optional.
+If you're concerned, remember, you do not have to be able to out-run a lion - you merely have to be able to out run someone else in our group. j/k.
 This is one of our least strenuous safaris.

-This is Africa we're going to - there may be occasional power outages, some of the roads are bumpy and pot-holed, and toilets that we pass along the way are not always going to be classy!
+This is Africa we're going to - there may be occasional power outages, some of the roads can be bumpy or pot-holed, and unexpected toilet stops you ask us to make along the way are not always going to be classy!
 It's all part of the experience though, and I'm sure you'll survive.
 (The bathrooms - as with everything else - at all our accommodation venues, are wonderful!)

-After you book, we will email you an extensive information document telling you everything you need to know from what camera gear to bring, to mozzie protection, currency information, mobile reception etc.
+After you book, we will email you an extensive information document telling you everything you need to know including what gear to bring, mozzie protection, currency information, mobile reception, wi-fi, etc.

 We do not loan out our own camera equipment.

-Park entry fees and game drives are included in the price.
+Park entry fees, game drives, internal flights, even gratuities (tips) are all included in the price.

-You'll require a Tourist Visa to enter Kenya for this tour.
+You'll require an ETA (Electronic Travel Authorisation) to enter Kenya for this tour.
 These are easy to obtain and are valid for 3 months.
 You will also need a valid passport, with at least 6 months left on it before it expires, and at least two empty pages within.

-A non-refundable, non-transferable $1,000 booking deposit is required.
+A non-refundable, non-transferable $1,000 USD booking deposit is required.

 [CLOSE]